MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1802.md

 <!-- 1324594 -->
 Starting in this release, you can configure fallback relationships for management points between [boundary groups](/sccm/core/servers/deploy/configure/boundary-groups).
 This behavior provides greater control for the management points that clients use.
 On the **Relationships** tab of the boundary group properties, there is a new column for management point.
 When you add a new fallback boundary group, the fallback time for the management point is currently always zero (0).
 This behavior is the same for the **Default Behavior** on the site default boundary group.

-Previously, a common problem occurs when you have a protected management point in a secure network, for example an Internet-facing network.
-Clients on the internal network receive policy that includes this protected management point, even though they cannot communicate with it across a firewall.
+Previously, a common problem occurs when you have a protected management point in a secure network.
+Clients on the main corporate network receive policy that includes this protected management point, even though they cannot communicate with it across a firewall.
 To address this problem, use the **Never fallback** option to ensure that clients only fallback to management points with which they can communicate.

 When upgrading the site to this version, Configuration Manager adds all non-Internet-facing management points into the site default boundary group.
 This upgrade behavior ensures that older client versions continue to communicate with management points.
 In order to take full advantage of this feature, move your management points to the desired boundary groups.